-An overview of meniscus tears: Symptoms, causes, and treatment options
+An overview of meniscus tears: Causes, symptoms, diagnosis, and treatment options

 An overview of the knee and meniscus

 The knee joint is formed by the thigh bone (femur) at the top, the shinbone (tibia) at the bottom, and your kneecap (patella) at the front.
 It's a hinge joint that bends and straightens your leg.

 Slippery cartilage covers the surfaces of the knee joints – keeping the bones cushioned and gliding smoothly over each other, preventing friction and wear and tear.

 What is a meniscus and why is it important?